 Supporting the Weight of the Door

 Garage door springs contribute to the opening and closing of your garage door.
 While they aren’t solely responsible for this process, they do a lot of the work.
 Springs operate by gaining tension when the door is lowered and release tension when raised.
 Over time, your springs can lose the ability to gain tension or may sustain damage from regular use.
-Most garage door springs can last up to 10,000 cycles.
-When your springs fail, you should seek repair services as soon as possible.
+Most garage door springs in Vancouver can last up to 10,000 cycles.
+When your springs fail, you should seek professional repair services in Portland as soon as possible.

 Types of Garage Door Springs